How to Shop Around for the Best Maternity Hospital

 Consider your birth plan

 Beyond the must-haves, think about how you envision your birthing experience.
-Some hospitals are more supportive of natural childbirth than others.
-Some have rules that limit visitors.
+Some maternity hospitals are more supportive of natural childbirth than others.
+Some have rules that limit visitors, particularly in areas that have a high number of COVID cases.
 “It’s shocking to people the idea that hospitals can be that different,” says Jill Arnold, a maternity care consultant and an editorial advisory board member of the Institute for Perinatal Quality Improvement.
 But, in fact, they’re as different as each individual’s idea of what a “perfect” experience is.
 “It comes down to what you feel comfortable with,” Arnold says.
 To avoid unpleasant surprises, do some research, give the hospital visitor’s information line a call and get the lowdown on the following:

 • What is its c-section rate for low-risk pregnancies?
 “Your biggest risk factor when it comes to whether you’ll have a c-section is the hospital you go to,” says Shah, who is also director of the Delivery Decisions Initiative at Ariadne Labs, a Boston-based health systems research group.
 Specifically, he points out, it can vary by 15-fold from hospital to hospital for low-risk patients.
 Why?
 A 2017 Obstetrics & Gynecology paper, for which Shah was the senior author, reported (counterintuitively) that hospitals with the most “proactive unit culture management” had higher risks of cesarean delivery than those that tackled problems as they occurred.
 In other words, hospitals that were more focused on certain goals (whether financial or neonatal outcomes) may not always prioritize vaginal births.

 • What are the hospital rules?
 Some mandate that women be hooked up to a fetal heart monitor throughout the entire labor process, while others allow for intermittent monitoring.
-Some hospitals have policies that dictate how many people can be in the room while you’re in labor.
+Some maternity hospitals have policies that dictate how many people can be in the room while you’re in labor.
 If it’s important for your family to be there, ask who is allowed.
-Since the birthing process can be like an athletic endeavor, “it’s good to have cheerleaders and coaches,” Shah says.
+Since the birthing process can be like an athletic endeavor, when it’s deemed safe, “it’s good to have cheerleaders and coaches,” Shah says.

 • Adequate staffing.
 “You would avoid going on a highway if you knew there was a lot of traffic,” Shah says.
 Similarly, you’d want to avoid a congested hospital with too many patients and not enough staff.
 It can be hard to tell, but you can get an idea by looking at how well everything is managed, Shah says.
 Do you feel comfortable with the staff-to-patient ratio, including during off hours and weekends?
 Are the nurse assignments clearly displayed and organized?
 When you’re visiting, does the staff look overworked or energized and engaged?
 Pay special attention to the nurses, Arnold says.
 “Depending on who’s the charge nurse, it could set the tone for something completely different than what you expected.”